 Positive outlook on the future is pivotal

 Because the last thing schools want is to hire negative teachers who will only complain about everything and bring their negativity to both classroom and staff-room.
-Talk with enthusiasm about your future and what’s ahead.
+Talk with enthusiasm about your future in teaching and what’s ahead.
 Because it is great to dream and a powerful vision can drive us forward even in the most difficult times.

 Living in the present is another option